Paul Trouillebert

-Paul Désiré Trouillebert (1829 in Paris, France – 28 June 1900 in Paris, France) was a famous French Barbizon School painter in the mid-nineteenth and the early twentieth centuries.
+Paul Désiré Trouillebert (1829 in Paris, France – 28 June 1900 in Paris, France) was a prominent French Barbizon School painter of the mid to late nineteenth century, with works in a wide range of museums and public collections, including the Musée d'Orsay, the Hermitage Museum, and The Metropolitan Museum of Art.
+Trouillebert was a prolific artist, with over 1200 works included in the authoritative Marumo-Maier-Müllerschön Catalogue Raisonné of painted works (published in 2004), with more having been identified and added to the Maier-Müllerschön online supplement to the catalogue since 2004.
+While the majority of the catalogued works are landscapes, many portraits and orientalist genre pictures are included as well.

 Life and career

 Trouillebert is considered a portrait, and a genre and landscape painter from the French Barbizon School.
 He was a student of Ernest Hébert (1817–1908) and Charles Jalabert (1819–1901).
 He made his debut at the Salon of 1865, at the age of 36, and between 1865 and 1872, he exhibited at least one portrait at the Salon.

+By the 1860s, his interests were shifting towards landscape painting.